bkesk/bad-apps-blog/README.md

 (bad_apps_blog_venv) $ pip install -e .
 ```

-You will also need to Flask that you want it to run Bad Apps Blog by setting the `FLASK_APP`
+You will also need to tell Flask that you want it to run Bad Apps Blog by setting the `FLASK_APP`
 environment variable.
 In bash, this can be done with:

 ```